Combinatix/JLCPCB-Basic-Parts/README.md

 - All SMD capacitors of 0402, 0603, 0805, 1206 sizes
 - Basic SMD Inductors
 - Basic diodes
-- SOT-23 PNPs, NPNs, MOSFETs.
+- SOT-23 Bipolar and MOSFET Transistors
 - SOIC-8 Dual Op-Amps

 The device list should grow by time.
 Please report any issues.
 Thank you.